BettercareHealth/bettercare/README.md

 Publishing with GitHub Pages works for Bettercare because [its content is open-licensed (CC-BY-NC-ND)](http://bettercare.co.za/buy/licensing).

-## Creting a Bettercare chapter in markdown
+## Creating a Bettercare chapter in markdown

 This is for Bettercare team members, but may contain useful tips to others working on similar material.